-First, it is essential to understand what channel incentive programs are and why they are crucial to a successful company’s marketing strategy.
-An underdeveloped and poorly implemented program can underwhelm important partner channels that are vital to you meeting company business objectives.
+It is essential to understand what channel incentive programs are and why they are crucial to a successful company’s marketing strategy.
+An underdeveloped and poorly implemented program can underwhelm important channel partner incentive programs that are vital to you meeting company business objectives.
 It is surprising how brands fail to consider or successfully execute an indirect go-to-market approach that uses channel partnerships to help scale, expand into new markets, build brand recognition and enhance product value.
 Below are some essential ideas to help energize partners and increase sales.

 Start with the Basics